probmods/dippl/lectures/05-particlefilter.md

 print(lineDist)
 ~~~~

 We first explore all images where *all* lines start at the bottom-rightmost pixel, and one of the lines ends a few pixels further up.
 Looking at the histogram, we see that all of these images are equally bad -- none of the lines overlap with the lines in the target image.
-This is probably not the ideal exploration strategy.
+This is probably not the ideal exploration strategy for a state space that contains more than a trillion possible program executions.

 ### Gaussian random walk